-) Greater Antilles (with The Bahamas and Turks and Caicos)
+Greater Antilles (with The Bahamas and Turks and Caicos)

 As an example of our analysis we show a map of Jamaica in Fig. 5.
 On this map, the blue line shows the boundary between regions of <1000m depth and those with depth >1000m.
 The additional contours are for distances of 2.5km (green), 5.0km (yellow), 7.5km (orange) and 10km (red) from the coast.
 The interpretation of the map is that any area for which the blue 1000m-depth contour closer to the coast is than a given distance contour will represent cold, deep water at constant temperature.
 For the sake of evaluation, the most promising locations are those closer than 5km (yellow line) and preferably (in the sense of cost of construction) closer.
 In the case of Jamaica the best locations from the point of view of near-coastal resource for OTEC would be near Negril, Lucea, southeast of Kingston and near Port Maria and Port Antonio in the northeast.
+A more detailed list of potential sites in the Greater Antilles is given in Table SI2